Systems that saturate the Margolus-Levitin quantum speed limit: Introduction

 More realistic descriptions of quantum systems must allow for statistical ensembles of pure states, or mixed states.
 Assuming the validity of Eq.~\eqref{eq: GQSL} for pure states, Giovannetti \emph{et al.} further showed that the same bound continues to hold for mixed states provided that the overlap is replaced by the Uhlmann--Jozsa fidelity~\cite{Uh1976, Jo1994}.
 Because the structure of their argument plays an important role in the developments presented here, we include in Sec.~\ref{sec: II} a slightly adapted version of their original derivation.

-In this work, we identify all systems that saturate the Margolus--Levitin quantum speed limit, meaning those whose dynamics achieve equality in Eq.~\eqref{eq: GQSL}.
-While Ref.~\cite{HoSo2023a} provides a complete characterization of the pure states that attain the Margolus--Levitin bound, we extend this characterization to include mixed states as well (Secs.~\ref{sec: III} and~\ref{sec: IV}), thereby broadening the class of systems for which the bound is tight.
+In this work, we identify all systems that saturate the Margolus--Levitin quantum speed limit, that is, those whose dynamics achieve equality in Eq.~\eqref{eq: GQSL}.
+Specifically, for any finite-dimensional system evolving under a time-independent Hamiltonian, we derive necessary and sufficient conditions on the initial state ensuring that it evolves into a state of prescribed fidelity in a time saturating the Margolus--Levitin bound.
+While Ref.~\cite{HoSo2023a} provides a complete characterization of the pure states attaining the Margolus--Levitin bound, we extend this characterization to mixed states (Secs.~\ref{sec: III} and~\ref{sec: IV}), thereby broadening the class of states for which the bound is tight.

 From this characterization, it follows that any state saturating the Margolus--Levitin quantum speed limit must have a highly constrained rank.
-In particular, its support is confined to the direct sum of two energy eigenspaces, and its dimension cannot exceed the smaller of the multiplicities of those eigenvalues.
+In particular, its support is confined to the sum of two energy eigenspaces, and its dimension cannot exceed the smaller of the multiplicities of those eigenvalues.
 Consequently, faithful states can never saturate the Margolus--Levitin bound.
-This observation is made explicit in Sec.~\ref{sec: V}, where we present a refined Margolus--Levitin quantum speed limit applicable to mixed---and therefore faithful---qubits.
+This observation is made explicit in Sec.~\ref{sec: V}, where we present a refined Margolus--Levitin quantum speed limit applicable to mixed---and therefore faithful---quantum bits.

-In Sec.~\ref{sec: V}, we also extend the dual Margolus--Levitin quantum speed limit derived by Ness \emph{et al.}~\cite{NeAlSa2022} to mixed states and characterize the systems that saturate this dual bound.
+In Sec.~\ref{sec: V}, we also extend the dual Margolus--Levitin quantum speed limit derived by Ness \emph{et al.}~\cite{NeAlSa2022} to mixed states and characterize the states for which this bound is saturated.
 This characterization follows directly from that obtained for systems saturating the standard Margolus--Levitin bound, since the dual speed limit can be recovered from the original via a time-reversal argument.